MarionArmbruster/ProductionLineProject/README.md

 program, run the Main class contained in the package and follow the prompt instructions.
 Example output:

 ```
 Welcome to the Oracle Production's Line!
-This program will allow you to perform the any of the following operations:
+This program will allow you to perform any of the following operations:

 Enter a menu number for selection:
 1. Add a New Product